 The TFTA defines a monopoly as a situation in which an enterprise faces no competition or has such a superior market power that it is able to exclude competition in a relevant market.13 Two or more enterprises as a whole will be deemed to have the status of a monopolistic enterprise if they do not in fact engage in price competition.

-An enterprise not qualified under the above criteria or falling under the exception may still be deemed a monopolistic enterprise if the establishment of such enterprise or any of the goods or services supplied by such enterprise to a relevant market are subject to legal or technological restraints, or there exists any other circumstance under which the supply and demand of the market are affected and the ability of others to compete is impeded (Article 8 of the TFTA).
+An enterprise that fails to meet or is otherwise an exception to any of the criteria above may still be deemed monopolistic if the establishment of that enterprise or any of the goods or services supplied to a relevant market by that enterprise are subject to legal or technological restraints, or there exist any other circumstances affecting the supply and demand of the market and the ability of others to compete is impeded.15

-While the possession of monopoly power is not illegal per se, a monopolist is prohibited from abusing its dominant position in any of the following methods:
+While the possession of monopoly power is not illegal per se, a monopolist is prohibited from abusing its dominant position by any of the following methods:

 - using unfair means to exclude, directly or indirectly, other enterprises from entering the market or otherwise participating in competition;

 - improperly determining, maintaining or changing the prices of goods or services;